jeongyoonlee/jeongyoonlee.github.io/_pages/about.md

 ---
-layout: page
 title: About Me
 permalink: /about/
 ---

 I am a native of South Korea and live in Los Angeles, California.
 I am a Christian, married to the love of my life, and a father of five children.

-I am a Data Scientist at Netflix.
+I work on Machine Learning at Netflix.

 I did my Ph.D. in Computer Science at University of Southern California, and went to Seoul National University and Chonnam Science High School.
 I grew up in [Suncheon](https://en.wikipedia.org/wiki/Suncheon).